kf-cuanschutz/CU-Anschutz-HPC-documentation/Pytorch_CUDA.md

 Installing Pytorch compatible with NVIDIA GPUs on Alpine:
 =========================================================

-This short tutorial will guide you through installing Pytorch on Alpine compatible with NVIDIA A100 acceleration.
+This short tutorial will guide you through installing Pytorch on Alpine compatible with the NVIDIA A100 and L40 chips.

 ## Pytorch installation steps.